-Students are not required to be in the field practicum during breaks or identified vacation or holidays, but they may request to put in hours during those days or weeks in order to meet the requisite hours for each semester.
+Students are not required to be in the field practicum during breaks or identified vacation or holidays, but they may request to put in hours during those days or weeks to meet the requisite hours for each semester.

-Exceptions to practicum scheduling and hour requirements can be made only with the written permission by the Field Coordinator in consultation with the field instructor at the agency.
+Exceptions to practicum scheduling and hour requirements can be made only with the written permission by the Director of Field Education in consultation with the field instructor at the agency.